 III.
 Conclusion

-That’s basically so.
+That’s basically it.
 In my opinion, these points are the main differences between SSD and YOLO.
 As it turns out, these two architectures are quite alike.
-I guess that’s the reason why SSD remains the same for the last 7 years while YOLO progresses massively thoughout the years.
-YOLO is more optimized by design (fewer anchor boxes, the existence of objectness score
+I guess that’s one reason why SSD has remained relatively stable for years, while YOLO progressed massively throughout the years.
+YOLO is more optimized by design (fewer candidates per scale, the existence of objectness score, etc.) and it’s quite easy for YOLO to adopt SSD’s nice features like multi-scale detection.
+And eventually, these two original architectures converge into later versions of YOLO.

 Furthermore, they also try to leverage other techniques like data augmentation to boost the performance of YOLO.